e2nIEE/pandapipes/doc/source/components/pipe/pipe_component.rst

 Because the velocity of a compressible fluid changes along the pipe axis, it is possible to split a pipe into several sections, increasing the internal resolution.
 The parameter *sections* is used to increase the amount of internal pipe sections.

-The equation for pressure drop also introduces a variable K. This is the compressibility factor, which is used to account for real gas behaviour.